Arthur Blackburn: Later life

 On 11 October 1946, Blackburn was again appointed to active duty from the Reserve of Officers List, and was again temporarily promoted to brigadier while he was attached to 2nd Australian War Crimes Section as a witness before the International Military Tribunal for the Far East in Tokyo, Japan.
 Despite his willing involvement, he believed that the trials targeted mainly those who physically participated in crimes, rather than those that ordered them.
 In December, he was again elected as state president of the renamed Returned Sailors' Soldiers' and Airmen's Imperial League of Australia (RSSAILA), supported by McCann, who was elected as a vice-president.
 He continued to advocate on behalf of veterans, and took a special interest in the surviving men of the 2/3rd.
 On 11 January 1947, Blackburn was transferred back to the Reserve of Officers List, retaining the honorary rank of brigadier.

 Blackburn was unable to return to private legal practice due to his health, relinquished his role as city coroner in 1947, and was appointed as one of the fifteen inaugural conciliation commissioners of the Commonwealth Court of Conciliation and Arbitration, a position he held until 1955.
-Given his political history and involvement with the suppression of dockside workers by the "Citizen's Defence Brigade" in 1928, the South Australian convention of the ALP expressed "grave alarm" at his appointment.
+Given his political history and involvement with the suppression of dockside workers by the "Citizen's Defence Brigade" in 1928, the South Australian convention of the Australian Labor Party expressed "grave alarm" at his appointment.
 He was also chairman of trustees for the Services Canteen Trust Fund from 1947 until his death.
 Blackburn was re-elected as president of RSSAILA in 1948.
 On 8 June 1949, Blackburn was appointed as the honorary colonel of the Adelaide University Regiment (AUR), and he was transferred to the Retired List in January 1950 with the honorary rank of brigadier.
 In September of the same year he relinquished his role as state president of RSSAILA.
 In 1953, he was awarded the Queen Elizabeth II Coronation Medal.
 He relinquished his honorary colonel role with AUR in January 1955.
 In 1955, he was appointed as a member of the Australian National Airlines Commission and a director of Trans Australia Airlines.
 He also served on the Television Broadcaster's Board, overseeing the introduction of that medium into South Australia, and was a trustee of the Civilian Internees Trust Fund and Prisoners of War Trust Fund.
 For his "exceptionally fine honorary service as chairman of several trusts, especially for the benefit of ex-servicemen and their dependants", he was appointed a Companion of the Order of St Michael and St George in the 1955 New Year Honours.
 The following year, Blackburn and his wife attended the VC centenary gathering in London, and visited the Pozières battlefield in France.